 How Solar Panels Work

-Solar panels are excellent sources of renewable energy.
+Solar panels in Busselton are excellent sources of renewable energy.
 In simple terms, they utilise the power of sunlight to generate electricity.
 In more technical terms, solar panels contain several photovoltaic (PV) cells.
 When sunlight hits the PV cells, photons from the former dislodge electrons from the latter, generating a flow of current.

 With this operating principle, solar panels need a steady supply of sunlight to produce power.
 And since Australia has an abundance of sunshine all year round, this energy source works well in the country.